 The EIS should examine the Project's water balance and impacts to surface water quality and quantity associated with the Project.
-This issue is discussed in Section 3.4, Surface Water Resources.
+This issue is discussed for the No Action Alternative, Proposed Action, and DEQ Modified Alternative in Section 2.0, Description of Alternatives and Section 3.4, Surface Water Resources.
+Other aspects of the water balance and an evaluation of alternatives are discussed in Section 2.6.13, Alternate Water Source and Section 7.3, Response to Comments.